-51. WHAT IS THE ORDER OF A HEARING ON AN APPLICATION FOR A VARIANCE, SPECIAL USE PERMIT OR MAJOR SUBDIVISION APPROVAL?
+50. WHAT IS THE ORDER OF A HEARING ON AN APPLICATION FOR A VARIANCE, SPECIAL USE PERMIT OR MAJOR SUBDIVISION APPROVAL?

-After the disposition of any preliminary matters, such as a request to intervene, request for a continuance, determination whether a modification to an application requires that the hearing be delayed, and objection to the participation in the case by a Board member, cases on applications proceed in the following order, although if the parties agree or there is no objection, deviations in this order shall not impair the decision in the case:
+Cases shall proceed in the following order, although if the parties agree or there is no objection, deviations in this order shall not impair the decision in the case:

 - A. Applicant is given an opportunity to object to any materials which were provided to the Board in advance of the hearing; - B. Applicant is given the opportunity to make an opening statement; - C. Parties other than the applicant are given an opportunity to make opening statements; - D. Applicant presents the evidence in support of the application.
-For an explanation of the types, forms and admission of acceptable evidence, see §§57-64. - E. Town presents evidence pertinent to the application.
-However, at any time before, during or after the presentation of evidence by the Applicant, a Board member, with permission from the Chair or full Board, may request the testimony of Department staff as to any matter relevant to the case, including their interpretation of provisions in the UDO, Boone 2030 Plan, or Comprehensive Plan. - F. Other parties present evidence pertinent to the application. - G. Non-party witnesses testify and offer evidence. - H. Applicant is given opportunity to present rebuttal evidence. - I. Applicant is given the option of giving its closing summary and argument or deferring its presentation until all other parties are given the opportunity for closing summary and argument. - J. In the order they have qualified as intervenors, Parties other than the Town present their closing summary and argument. - K. Town presents its closing summary and argument.
+For an explanation of the types, forms and admission of acceptable evidence, see §§ 55-66. - E. Town presents evidence pertinent to the application.
+However, at any time before, during or after the presentation of evidence by the Applicant, a Board member, with permission from the Chair or full Board, may request the testimony of Planning Department staff as to any matter relevant to the case, including their interpretation of provisions in the UDO, Boone 2030 Plan, or Comprehensive Plan. - F. Other parties present evidence pertinent to the application. - G. Non-party witnesses testify and offer evidence. - H. Applicant is given opportunity to present rebuttal evidence. - I. Applicant is given the option of giving its closing summary and argument or deferring its presentation until all other parties are given the opportunity for closing summary and argument. - J. In the order they have qualified as intervenors, Parties other than the Town present their closing summary and argument. - K. Town presents its closing summary and argument.

-- L. If applicant has deferred presentation, applicant presents its closing summary and argument. - M. Chair closes evidentiary portion of hearing, and Board deliberation begins.
-(See §§71-74)
+- L. If applicant has deferred presentation, applicant presents its closing summary and argument. - M. Board deliberation begins.
+(See §§ 71-74.) - N. If, in the course of its deliberations, the Board entertains additional testimony or other evidence from any party, the Board shall allow all other parties and witness to address the particular subject area as to which the additional evidence was allowed.

-52. WHAT IS THE ORDER OF A HEARING ON AN APPEAL OF A DEPARTMENT DECISION?
+51. WHAT IS THE ORDER OF A HEARING ON AN APPEAL OF AN ADMINISTRATIVE DECISION?

-Preliminary matters.
-The Board first shall hear and determine any preliminary matters, such as a request to intervene, request for a continuance, a determination whether a modification to an application requires that it be delayed, or an objection to the participation in the case by a Board member.
+Preliminary matters: The Board first shall hear and determine any preliminary matters, such as a request to intervene, request for a continuance, a determination whether a modification to an application requires that it be delayed, or an objection to the participation in the case by a Board member.

-Hearing procedures.
-After the disposition of any preliminary matters, cases on appeals from Department decisions shall proceed in the following order, although if the parties agree or there is no objection, deviations in this order shall not impair the decision in the case:
+Hearing procedures: After the disposition of any preliminary matters, cases on appeals from Administrative decisions shall proceed in the following order, although if the parties agree or there is no objection, deviations in this order shall not impair the decision in the case: